St. Peter's Boys High School

-St. Peter's Boys High School is an American Catholic all-boys' high school, located in the West New Brighton area of the Staten Island borough of New York City, New York.
+St. Peter's Boys High School is a Catholic all-boys' high school, located in the West New Brighton area of the Staten Island borough of New York City, New York.

 The school is affiliated with the Christian Brothers of St. John Baptist de la Salle, and is a member of the Catholic High School Athletic Association.

 The school is located at 200 Clinton Avenue and is part of St. Peter's parish on Staten Island, which also ran a grammar school and all-girls' high school.